Trip Details & Highlights

 Day 4 – Italian Chapel, Scapa Distillery and Deerness Peninsula

-Our today’s walk is at the Deerness Peninsula with startling clifftop paths, the ‘Gloup’ and is diverse and exhilarating as anywhere in Orkney.
+Our walk today begins at the Deerness Peninsula with startling clifftop paths, the ‘Gloup’ and is as diverse and exhilarating as anywhere in Orkney.

 After exploring this quiet part of Orkney we make our way to Scapa Bay and the adjacent distillery Scapa for a wonderful whisky tasting.

 Walk details: 10 km/ 6.5 miles | approx. 3.5 – 4 hours | ↗ 150 m/ 500 ft | ↘ 150 m/ 500 ft

 Day 5 – Exploring the dramatic west coast of Orkney

 Orkney’s signature walk exploring the outstanding western coastline of the Mainland.
 Beginning just outside Stromness we head north and with each step it becomes increasingly more dramatic.

 The highlights are the incredible fractured cliffs of Yesnaby before our route finds us dropping down to Skara Brae.

 The views from Ward Hill over Skara Brae is an oddly timeless one.